 Any activity is better than no activity and science is now proving that small bursts of activity can reap heaping blasts of benefits.
 Take advantage of your time at home to move into better health.
 You can also do it while you're at work by taking advantage of your breaks.
 Instead of spending all your breaks checking your social media sites, invest in some power movements.
 Which one will leave you in a better place?

 If you have rheumatoid arthritis, you might be inclined to remain frozen in place because movement hurts.
 Start small, get moving and pay strict attention to how you feel afterwards.
-Often, you'll find that you're not as stiff as you were before getting yourself in gear, which is confirmed by this study that found that inflammation was reduced in as little as 20 minutes.
+Often, you'll find that you're not as stiff as you were before getting yourself in gear, which is confirmed by this study that found that inflammation was reduced in as little as twenty minutes.

 In Benefits of Exercise in Rheumatoid Arthritis, an abstract that appeared in the Journal of Aging, the authors summarized their findings by stating that: